 Opened in 1887, the National Museum of Singapore is the city-state’s oldest museum, once serving as the former Raffles Library and now the country’s main exhibition hall for showcasing Singapore’s rich heritage.

 Once you’ve done exploring the museum there is just so much more to do in Singapore.
 Luckily we’ve created an extensive guide with insider information.
-Check out over 100 things to do in Singapore here and the best spots for Instagram here.
+Check out over 100 things to do in Singapore and the best spots in Singapore for Instagram.
 Culture lovers should definitely visit these temples in Singapore after exploring the best museums.

 History of the National Museum of Singapore